 The GeoDesign majors on this research team — Alex Chen, Robin Franke, and Leo Ngo — have used the Esri Story map program to tell these survivor’s experiences from information mined from the archives, maps, and other materials to “go back in time” to recreate the physical world of the survivor’s historical experience.

-Professor Matthew E. Kahn, USC Visiting Professor of Economics and Spatial Sciences, is researching the spatial aspects of adapting to climate change and the specific risks that different cities in the United States and around the world will face.
+Professor Matthew E. Kahn, USC Professor of Economics and Spatial Sciences, is researching the spatial aspects of adapting to climate change and the specific risks that different cities in the United States and around the world will face.
 In particular, Dr. Kahn is focusing on how China’s urban development patterns are impacting local and global environmental challenges.
-His book with Siqi Zheng entitled Blue Skies over Beijing: Economic Growth and the Environment in China is forthcoming by Princeton University Press in May 2016.
-GeoDesign major Ziyu Ouyang’s research participation with Dr. Kahn is funded by the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.
+His book with Siqi Zheng entitled Blue Skies over Beijing: Economic Growth and the Environment in China was published by Princeton University Press in May 2016.
+GeoDesign major Ziyu Ouyang’s research participation with Dr. Kahn was funded by the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.

 Current place-based methodologies focus upon the social behavior of individuals in response to loss (such as unemployment, foreclosure, eviction, and incarceration), leading to results which focus on the behavior of individual residents in reaction to these social stresses.
 An understudied area is the role of place as a source of stress and an aggregator of individual experiences.
 Professors Jochen Albrecht and Mimi Abramovitz of City University of New York (CUNY) Hunter College have developed two new GIS-based indices which capture chronic exposure by neighborhood residents to multiple resource losses at the same time.
 Using maps, they analyzed the spatial distribution of six types of loss in New York City neighborhoods and the characteristics of the residents who live in high- and low-loss neighborhoods (such as health, housing, education, income, food, educational and other insecurities).
 The potential of this new form of analysis is to develop more finely-calibrated social services and interventions based upon actual community need.

-Under the direction of Professor John P. Wilson, GeoDesign major Alex Chen is developing a test case in which he is applying the Hunter College “Community Loss” and “Neighborhood Risks” indices to a Los Angeles regional community.
-Alex first is identifying and procuring available and commensurate sources of data to use in this model, correlating the loss variables with unit of measurement (e.g., at the ZIP code level), the level of spatial resolution, and data source.
-Assuming the appropriate data sets are available, he will then calculate the indicators using their model and analyze the quality of data results.
+Under the direction of Professor John P. Wilson, GeoDesign major Alex Chen developed a test case in which he applied the Hunter College “Community Loss” and “Neighborhood Risks” indices to a Los Angeles regional community.
+Alex first identified and procured available and commensurate sources of data to use in this model, correlating the loss variables with unit of measurement (e.g., at the ZIP code level), the level of spatial resolution, and data source.

-Alex’s research participation is funded by the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.
+Alex’s research participation was funded by the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.

 The SOAR program provides funding to Dornsife majors for participation as a research assistant in a faculty member’s project.
 The purpose of SOAR is to connect students with faculty members and their research; it allows all students to be mentored one-on-one by USC faculty, and introduces students early in their academic careers to the process of serious scholarly inquiry.
 Please note that this program does not fund independent research projects, including those related to 490 courses or honors theses.